Contents

 7.2 Other suitable places

 Any other suitable place will involve the evaluation of a number of factors including, the physical environment, the condition and behaviour of the person, and potentially any relationship between the person and the place.
-As a minimum a suitable space should be quiet, comfortable and have private space for the person to wait and potential physical risks should be identified and mitigated so far as is possible.
+As a minimum a suitable space should be quiet, comfortable and have private space for the person to wait, and potential physical risks should be identified and mitigated so far as it is possible.

 Where consideration is being given to using a private house, flat or room as a place of safety there will need to be authorisation from the occupier or at least one of the occupiers to agree to the place being used as a place of safety.